Freyness-gd/leetcode-challenge/README.md

 - Fizz Buzz :heavy_check_mark: :coffee:
 - Middle of Linked List :heavy_check_mark: :coffee:
 - The K Weakest Rows In A Matrix :heavy_check_mark: :coffee:
+- Numbers of Steps to Reduce a Number to Zero :heavy_check_mark: :coffee: